Production Simulation: A Benchmark for Planning Under Constraints

 Calibration

-The benchmark runs ten domains, each with twenty scenarios, two hundred in total, and every one is verified solvable before it is admitted.
-Every scenario ships with two to four natural-language hints describing its key planning decisions, and when those hints are included, both of the frontier models we tested clear a positive score on all two hundred.
-That tells us the failures we care about, the runs that score zero without hints, are planning failures on problems that are in fact solvable.
+The benchmark runs eight domains and twenty scenarios, spanning single-product lines, multi-product coordination, disruption recovery, and tighter constrained and doubled-quantity variants, and every scenario is verified solvable before it is admitted.
+Every scenario also ships with two to four natural-language hints describing its key planning decisions, which lets us separate a model that does not know what matters from one that cannot act on it.
+(The results below draw exactly that line.)
 The scenarios sit in a useful range: a small fraction goes unsolved by every model, a stable floor is solved on every run, and most of the rest land in between, where the initial plan decides the outcome.

 Results